-Naked Gunman Kills 4 In Waffle House Shooting
+Naked Gunman Kills 4 In Waffle House Shooting, Remains At Large

 Nashville Police are warning residents to keep their doors locked and their eyes open for a partially nude man following a shooting early Sunday morning that left four people dead.